-With its recent graduation to middle-income and its high level of debt to GDP ratio, Cabo Verde has limited resources to finance the necessary transformation of its agriculture.
-Financing this transformation requires novel and evidence-based approaches to foster the sector's modernization.
+Cabo Verde only recently graduated to middle-income and still has a high level of debt to GDP ratio.
+This means that it has limited resources to finance the necessary transformation of its agriculture.
+Financing this transformation requires novel and evidence-based approaches to foster the sector’s modernization.

-Meeting these agricultural investment needs requires mobilizing and blending new resources: local savings, institutional investors, climate finance and the diaspora, at scale and cost-efficiently for the Government.
+Meeting these agricultural investment needs requires mobilizing and blending new resources.
+From local savings, to institutional investors, to climate finance and the diaspora.
+All these need to occur at scale and cost-efficiently for the Government.

-KOIS supported the International Fund for Agricultural Development on a study that explored several innovative financing opportunities, including the mobilisation of local banks and savings for private investments, international institutional investors, climate finance under concessional and grant terms and the diaspora.
+KOIS supported the International Fund for Agricultural Development on a study that explored several innovative financing opportunities.
+This included the mobilisation of local banks and savings for private investments, international institutional investors, climate finance under concessional and grant terms and the diaspora.

-The mobilization of the diaspora to support the development of the agricultural sector represents an emerging opportunity with water financing being an appealing investment for the diaspora featuring both financial and development returns.
+The mobilization of the diaspora to support the development of the agricultural sector represents an emerging opportunity.
+Namely, water financing is an appealing investment featuring both financial and development returns.

-With the current level of Government's indebtedness, excess liquidity in local banks combined with the willingness of the Government to further engage the private sector, KOIS and IFAD identified climate-focused project finance as an attractive financing instrument.
-De-risking project finance through guarantees and concessional financing could create new private sector's revenue-generating investment opportunities that better match the risk-return profiles of local financial institutions.
+KOIS and IFA took into account the current level of government debt, excess liquidity in local banks and the willingness of the Government to further engage the private sector.
+Through this, KOIS and IFAD identified climate-focused project finance as an attractive financing instrument.
+De-risking project finance through guarantees and concessional financing could create new private sector’s revenue-generating investment opportunities.
+These would better match the risk-return profiles of local financial institutions.